JuliaActuary/EconomicScenarioGenerators.jl/README.md

 Help wanted!

-This package is very early in its development cycle.
-It may not work if you try to run it at this point.
+**This package is in Technical Preview Stage: The API is stabilizing and tests are passing but it has not been used in practice for very long.
+Please report any issues, provide feedback, and request specific features using the Discussions or Issues in this repository.**

 Interested in developing economic scenario generators in Julia?
 Consider contributing to this package.
 Open an issue, create a pull request, or discuss on the Julia Zulip's #actuary channel.